 Concerns about ensuring authorized access to sensitive data have grown as the digital era has progressed.
-Aside from standard identification methods, biometric qualities such as fingerprints, iris, facial characteristics, and, more recently, brain wave (based on electroencephalography – EEG) has piqued interest.
+Aside from standard identification methods, biometric qualities such as fingerprints, iris, facial characteristics, and, more recently, brain waves (based on electroencephalography – EEG) have piqued interest.

 The current research on EEG-based authentication focuses on acute recordings in laboratory conditions utilizing high-end equipment with 64 channels and a high sampling rate.
 In a new study, researchers used a commercial dry-electrode EEG headset and chronic recordings on 15 healthy persons to test the viability of EEG-based brain wave authentication in a real-world, out-of-laboratory setting.